squaresLab/BugZoo/README.md

   cases.
 Such files may specify the expected output of the program on a given test case.

+Where a human repair for the bug was provided by the original dataset, those files can be found in the `fixed` directory.
+Additionally, a `diffs` directory is provided, giving a `diff` for each of the files changed by the human developer.

 For historical reasons, where possible, certain repair boxes also supply a `configuration-default` file, used to supply the necessary settings required to perform automated repair of the bug using GenProg 2.